Roger Erickson (photographer): Visual Discography

-Exhibitions
+Notable Exhibition

 In 2015, Meg Shiffler, Gallery Director of the San Francisco Arts Commission and Galleries, curated Roger Erickson's photographic series, Outspoken: Portraits of LGBTQ Luminaries for a solo exhibition in San Francisco City Hall from June 9 to October 16.
 The exhibition coincided with the U.S. Supreme Court decision on the legalization of same sex marriage (Obergefell v.
 Hodges).